StAwN74/ckSurf-1.18kd-Release/README.md

   Last seen version of a great plugin, server crash fixed.
 No memory leak, no need to fully unload plugin on regular maps.
   Now available for 85 tick servers.
 Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
   More info in the included Readme.
 Taking no credit except the fixing part of a good ol' car, see below:
   - Replays related crashs fixed.
-Trails removed like in other forks, for performance.
+Bots' trails removed like in other forks, for performance.
   - Player & admin commands related issues fixed.
 Some rcon commands (with client 0) were fuzzy.
   - Weapons and bots management reviewed to avoid errors & maps crashs.
 They used to be removed at each frame.
   - Hooks/events updated, plugin now supports any kind of map & bots don't mess up with mp_restartgame.